Refresh your browser for updates

 - Only 1 family at a time in the shop

-- Everyone must check-in with the QR code in the courtyard, before entering the building
+- Everyone should check-in with the QR code in the courtyard, before entering the building

-- All parents to wait outside in the courtyard, teachers will come out to collect & return children to guardians
+- Parents are to wait outside in the courtyard, teachers will come out to collect & return children to guardians

 - We have a beautiful open space in our courtyard to make this possible